COMMUNITY SERVICE - Called to Serve

 Love has to be put into action and that action is service.”

-***Due to the COVID-19 pandemic, community service hour requirements to graduate in June 2022 have been reduced to 20 hours instead of the normally mandatory 40 hours.***
+Community service hour requirements to graduate in June 2023 have returned to 40 hours.

 Community involvement requirement is designed to encourage you to develop an awareness and understanding of civic responsibility and of the role you play in supporting and strengthening your community.
 The requirement will benefit communities, but its primary purpose is to contribute to your development.
 It will provide opportunities for you to learn about the contributions you can make to your community.